Noah-Schoonover/add_printers_nmt/README.md

 	# \\Acad-PrintBox\ is prepended automatically, so you only need to enter the printer name.
 	```

-2. Double click the _add_printers_nps.bat script.
+2. Double click the `add_printers.bat` script.

-	The script will add the specified printers according to printers.cfg
+	The script will add the specified printers according to `printers.cfg`

 ## MORE NOTES:

-	You can copy the scripts folder into the desktop files and run the _add_printers_nps.bat script
+You can copy the scripts folder into the desktop files and run the `add_printers.bat` script
 on startup or when you need to print.

 I have noticed that some printers are unreachable from some locations on campus;
 a library computer may never be able to install a printer in the Torres dorms.
-	However, the you should be able to add all library printers from a library computer.
+However, you should be able to add all library printers from a library computer.

 This script does exactly the same thing as:
 	a.
 "Add a printer or Scanner"
 	b.
 "The Printer I want isn't Listed"
 	c.
 "Select a shared printer by name"
 	d.
-Typing '\\Acad-PrintBox\' and selecting a printer to install
+Typing `\\Acad-PrintBox\` and selecting a printer to install
-	the process is simply automated by using the "rundll32 printui.dll PrintUIEntry" command.
+the process is simply automated by using the `rundll32 printui.dll PrintUIEntry` command.

 _scripts written by Noah Schoonover_